Personalised Health Budget Music Offer

 One-to-One Musical Support

-Through personalised budgets, Quench Arts can offer those eligible a series of bespoke, one-to-one creative music making sessions, helping participants to:
+Through personalised health budgets, Quench Arts can offer those eligible a series of bespoke, one-to-one creative music making sessions, helping participants to:

 Develop artistic and personal skills through creative music-making activities, with support for individual progression.